What is Your Career Choice Salary Earning Potential?

 Places You Can Work

-The type of employers seeking substance abuse counselors will vary.
+The type of employers seeking substance abuse counselors work will vary.
 You could work anywhere from a private clinic to a public school, interacting with kids.
 This position typically requires a minimum of 40 hours per week.
 In some instances, you might work more.
 It is important that you establish boundaries in this job, or you may experience burn-out and not have the work-life balance that is essential to the health of your own relationships.
 Also, keep in mind that you will be helping some individuals who are dealing with very complex, difficult, and draining problems, not just with their addiction, but with the effects it has on their family, work life, and children.
 You must have a highly strong emotional and physical core to be able to help these people without being negatively affected yourself.

 Employee Assistance Programs